 No cons at all!
 Ha! 😉 Actually, it’s been a very positive experience.
 Chris and I find the same things funny and have similar taste in general.
 But more significantly we’ve been together for twenty-five years and have co-parented two children over the past fourteen years which has given us a short-hand when we are collaborating.
 I’d say the major con to working with an illustrator who’s my husband is that if we do disagree or get annoyed, we can’t just ignore each other!

-A great organization is SCWBI.org.
+A great organization is the Society of Children’s Book Writers and Illustrators.
 They connect authors and illustrators through networking events and conferences, especially those who are just starting out.

 I think it’s important to participate in book events for a few reasons.
 Writing is such a lonely vocation and festivals and signings allow you to meet your readers and talk with the teachers and parents who share your books.
 Kids get to see that writers are “normal” human beings like they are, and writers receive so much positivity and support in return, encouraging us to keep going.
 It’s a win-win.